Experience-Monks/ray-3d/README.md

 #### `ray.intersects....`

-All intersection methods return the collision point `[x, y, z]` if one occurred.
-The returned array is re-used to avoid GC thrashing.
+All intersection methods return the collision point `[x, y, z]` if one occurred, which is re-used across calls to avoid GC thrashing.

 If no collision occurred, the methods return `null`.